katharostech/katharos-license/README.md

 This license seeks to allow us to share our works as openly as possible, promoting what is uplifting and "good", while preventing what is harmful and destructive.

+## Applying The License To Your Work

+**THIS IS NOT LEGAL ADVICE**

+The Katharos License may be applied to your work as you would apply any other license.
+Common practice is to include the [license file](./LICENSE.md) in the root of your software source control as `LICENSE.md` and replace the `[year]` and `[copyright holder]` placeholders in the copyright statement with the current year and the name of the copyright holder.

 ## Attribution

 The Katharos License was inspired by the the [Ethical Open Source][eos] movement and has incorporated modified and verbatim portions of the following licenses: